Coffee in Italy is all the rage. If you didn’t know any better, you’d think Italians invented it.

 Americano

-When you might want a larger coffee in Italy so you can sit at a table while reading a book or chatting with a friend, you might want to consider an Americano: a shot of espresso with approximately two or three times the ratio in hot water.
-It’s called Americano simply because of its resemblance to American filtered coffee.
+Sometimes you want a larger coffee in Italy.
+Maybe you want to sit and relax while reading a book or chatting with a friend.
+In that case, consider an Americano.
+This drink is a shot of espresso with approximately two or three times the ratio in hot water.
+Italians call it Americano because it resembles American filtered coffee.

 One of our favorite no-frills cups of coffee?
 An Americano.
 Photo credit: Marco Verch